iruzo/gtk/README.md

 ### Nix

-We have created a Nix module ([catppuccin/nix](https://github.com/catppuccin/nix)) for theming apps under Nix, and recommend that you use it.
+We have created a Nix module ([catppuccin/nix](https://github.com/catppuccin/nix)) for theming apps under Nix and recommend that you use it.
 You can set up our Nix module for GTK with the following config:

 ```nix